-As an authorised statutory body, the CCG is the lead commissioner for health care services (including acute, community, mental health and primary care) in the North Warwickshire and Nuneaton and Bedworth areas – covering a population in excess of 188,000.
-We are an NHS organisation with 47 employees and an annual turnover in 2016/17 of approximately £242.6m.
+As an authorised statutory body, the CCG is the lead commissioner for health care services (including acute, community, mental health and primary care) in the North Warwickshire and Nuneaton and Bedworth areas – covering a population in excess of 190,250.
+We are an NHS organisation with 40 employees and an annual budget allocation in 2017/18 of £238,393

 The Membership, Governing Body, Executive Team and all employees are committed to ensuring that there is no modern slavery or human trafficking in any part of our business activity and in so far as is possible to holding our suppliers to account to do likewise.